 Keith Richards created a distinctive guitar sound on this track using a technique he also used on "Jumpin' Jack Flash

-Dave Mason did session work on this.
-He played the shelani, an Indian reed instrument.
+did session work on this track.
+He played the shelani, an Indian reed instrument, which comes in near the end of the song.
 Mason went on to form the group Traffic, and has played guitar on albums by Jimi Hendrix, George Harrison, Paul McCartney and Fleetwood Mac.

-Jagger: "It was a very strange time in France.
+Mick Jagger said of this song: "It was a very strange time in France.
 But not only in France but also in America, because of the Vietnam War and these endless disruptions....
 I wrote a lot of the melody and all the words, and Keith and I sat around and made this wonderful track, with Dave Mason playing the shelani on it live.
 It's a kind of Indian reed instrument a bit like a primitive clarinet.
 It comes in at the end of the tune.
-It has a very wailing, strange sound." (thanks, Bertrand - Paris, France)
+It has a very wailing, strange sound."

 In the US, the single was originally released with a picture on the sleeve of police beating protesters in Los Angeles.
 The music was different on this version, with different vocals and more piano.
 This single was quickly pulled by the record company and is now a rare collectors item.